EA Exam Information

 2) Exam Prep Materials

-Note: You have to pass all three parts of the exam within two years after passing your first Part.
+Note: You have to pass all three exams within two years after passing your first exam.

 The three EA exams are based on current tax law.
 The exam testing cycle runs from May 1 through the end of February of the following year.
 There is no testing in March and April.
 Each part of the EA exam covers specific Domains (Sections) that are released by the IRS in Exam Content Outlines.